AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 No, there is no license or cost associated with this limit.
 It is a technical limit.

 ##### How close are we to the limit?
 What is the maximum limit?
 The alert is triggered when connections exceed 750.
-The maximum limit is 1000 connections per pod.
+The maximum limit is 1000 connections per AEM instance.

 ##### Is this limit applicable to VPNs?
 Yes, the limit applies to connections using Advanced Networking, including VPNs.